waidschrat/VASTer/VAST_1.0_plain.md

 **Figure 6:**

 The caption says "Relationship arrows connecting concepts both ways.
 Use of two arrows implies that the exact ways in which the concepts are related depend on direction.
 Use of a bidirectional arrow (as in the last case) implies that direction does not matter.
-The i 1 coefficient in the latter case reflects the assumption that concepts X and Y are identical"
+The 'i 1' coefficient in the latter case reflects the assumption that concepts X and Y are identical"

 The figure shows 6 graphs stacked vertically.